THEORIES AND PRINCIPLES OF NEW PUBLIC GOVERNANCE

 -

 Assignment: Write a 2-page reflection on the importance of new public governance in contemporary organizations.
+Research and present on a case study of a public sector organization that has implemented new public governance reforms.